7 Wonderful Things to Do On Your Visit to India

 Table of Contents

 With more than 4,500 years of cultural history, the South-Asian republic of India is one of the most diverse lands you will ever visit.
-Famous for its various contributions to the world culture, science, astronomy, architecture and it’s never ending list of attractions, India is a haven for a wandering tourist.
+Famous for its various contributions to the world culture, science, astronomy, architecture and it’s never-ending list of attractions, India is a haven for a wandering tourist.
 You must have already heard of the most famous attractions like the Taj Mahal and the ancient ruins of some of the oldest civilizations in the world.
 But as most expert tourists suggest, India has a lot more to discover than simply visiting the popular attractions.
 If this is not your first trip in the country and you want to know the most ‘Indian’ activities, here’s a list that you should consider.

 #1.
 Try The Diverse Indian Cuisine

 If curries and gravies are your thing, then you will have a blast when it comes to food in India.
 The diversity in Indian food is mainly because of the various cultural and religious beliefs and also the diverse range of climatic conditions and soil types that can be found in India.
-Before the Indian independence in 1947, India was a home to several ancient empires and kingdoms which turned the land into a melting pot and introduced newer cuisines, food crops and spices.
+Before the Indian independence in 1947, India was a home to several ancient empires and kingdoms which turned the land into a melting pot and introduced newer cuisines, food crops, and spices.

-North-Indian cuisine is known for its rich and hot vegetarian and non- vegetarian curries which are often flavoured with several spices and are served with the Indian flatbread or Roti.
-The South-Indian cuisine on the other hand focuses more on dishes made with rice and coconut and the various indigenous spices that are native to southern India.
+North-Indian cuisine is known for its rich and hot vegetarian and non- vegetarian curries which are often flavored with several spices and are served with the Indian flatbread or Roti.
+The South-Indian cuisine, on the other hand, focuses more on dishes made with rice and coconut and the various indigenous spices that are native to southern India.
 Dal Bati, Chhola Bhatura, Mutton Rogan Josh, Idli-Sambar, Dosa, Butter Chicken, Lal-Maas and a huge variety of side dishes are a must try on your great Indian visit.
 Each state you visit has a highly distinctive cuisine to offer making India a haven for the foodies.